LingoToday/LingoToday/replit.md

 # LingoToday Mobile App

 ## Overview
-LingoToday is a React Native mobile application built with Expo SDK 54 that helps users learn languages through micro-lessons.
-The app provides multi-language learning (Italian, Spanish, German, French), adaptive learning levels, user onboarding, course management, progress tracking, and subscription management.
-It aims to offer a cross-platform learning experience on iOS, Android, and Web.
+LingoToday is a React Native mobile application built with Expo SDK 54 that facilitates language learning through micro-lessons.
+It supports multi-language learning (Italian, Spanish, German, French), adaptive learning paths, user onboarding, course administration, progress monitoring, and subscription services.
+The app aims to deliver a unified learning experience across iOS, Android, and Web platforms, with a vision to integrate AI-powered language partners in the near future.

 ## User Preferences
 I prefer detailed explanations.